cybersader/awesome-cybersader/📁 01 - Projects/Obsidian Frameworker/Obsidian Frameworker.md

 ---
 aliases: []
-tags: []
+tags: [risk-management, GRC]
 publish: true
 permalink:
 date created: Wednesday, December 18th 2024, 8:13 pm
-date modified: Friday, December 20th 2024, 4:19 pm
+date modified: Friday, December 20th 2024, 9:51 pm
 ---

 I'm trying to build a tool that can be used to map plaintext files in markdown to taxonomical frameworks with a variety of built-in features such as using YAML frontmatter on note pages, import process for CSV file mapping or tabular versions, 2 way sync with those files, workflows, and more.